openshift/origin-server/node/README.writing_cartridges.md

 By not requiring a restart, you improve the application user's experience since no downtime will be incurred from your changes.
-If the cartridge's current version is not in the list when upgraded, the cartridge will be stopped, the new code will be installed, `setup` will be run, and the cartridge started.
+If the cartridge's current version is not in the list when upgraded, the cartridge will be stopped, the new code will be installed, `setup` will be run, the cartridge started and `post-setup` will be run.

 Today this is a simple list and string matching is used to determine compatible versions.
 If this list proves to be unmanageable, future versions of OpenShift may implement maven dependency range style checking.